 Resetting Your PC in Windows 8

-Resetting your PC is more drastic measure to take if performing a System Restore or System Refresh hasn’t solved your issue.
+Resetting your PC is a more drastic measure to take if performing a System Restore or System Refresh hasn’t solved your issue.
 A system reset is also a good idea however if you plan on selling your PC as it completely wipes it clean and restores it to the original state you bought it in.
 All your data will be removed along with your settings and programs.
-If you want to reset your PC, it’s important that you back up your important files and data so you can copy them back over afterwards.
+If you want to reset your PC, it’s important that you back up your important files and data so you can copy them back over afterward.

 Here’s how to go about resetting your PC: